ooples/pine_script_docs/source/concepts/Bar_states.rst

 Note that:

 - Each state's name will appear in the label's text when it is ``true``.
-- There are four possible colors for the label's background:
+- There are five possible colors for the label's background:

   - fuchsia on the first bar
   - silver on historical bars
+  - gray on the last confirmed historical bar
   - orange when a realtime bar is confirmed (when it closes and becomes an elapsed realtime bar)
   - red on the realtime bar's first execution
   - yellow for other executions of the realtime bar